BII-Lab/Yeti-Project/doc/Experiment-MZSK.md

 Experiment Plan
 ===============
+In the first phase, we confirm that using 3 ZSK works in the wild.
+Here one of the DM (BII) will create and add 2 ZSK using the existing synchronization mechanism.

+In the second phase, we separate the management of the ZSK so that each DM will create and publish separate ZSK.
+For this phase, the modified zone generation software mentioned above must be in place.

-There are three specific things to test:
+During the second phase, there are two specific things to test:

-1. Running with 3 ZSK
-   In this part, we duplicate the lab tests, but in production.
-We will have 3 ZSK in the root zone, and each DM will produce a zone file signed by their ZSK.

-2. Rolling a ZSK (4 ZSK total)
+1. Rolling a ZSK (4 ZSK total)
    In this part, we perform a key roll for a ZSK.
 This will mean that there will be 4 ZSK in the root.
 We expect everything to work normally, but the response to priming query will be slightly larger.

-3. Rolling all ZSK (6 ZSK total)
+2. Rolling all ZSK (6 ZSK total)
    Since ultimately all DM should be able to roll their ZSK independently of the other DM, we want to test the scenario where all 3 DM are rolling their key at once.
 This means there will be 6